-With the release of HMD risin 8 core CPI use, we put together the best bang for the buck.
+With the release of H.M.D. risin 8 core C.P.I. use, we put together the best bang for the buck.

 So many of you know that our last Macintosh build was about the same price this rise and build.
-So we’re gonna go ahead and compare the best bang for buck hack and tausche versus best bang for the buck.
+So we’re going to go ahead and compare the best bang for buck hack k.

 So in a business environment, we don’t use it, but I will list it below so you guys can check out those numbers.

-In our 5 minutes tend to be tested, Ryazan is about 74 percent faster than our Hakon Tosh without a quick sink in Fourcade, there’s less difference, but still a solid 37 percent advantage.
-Moving onto the toughest four by four K test are hacking.
-Tosh takes the lead here being 45 percent once again.
+In our 5 minutes tend to be tested, Ryazan is about 74 percent faster than our Hakon Tosh without a quick sink in Fourcade; there’s a minor difference, but remains 37 percent advantage.
+Moving onto the most challenging 4 by 4K test are hacking.
+Again, Tosh takes the lead here, being 45%.

-This is where Final Cut Kills premiere with a 20-second Fourcade clip taking only 14 seconds to analyze compared to 6minutes.
+This is where Final Cut Kills premiere with a 20-second Fourcade taking only 14 seconds to analyze compared to 6minutes.